 Editor Note: Discussion on mobility specific LCM, protocol and procedures are captured in this section.

-Editor Note: This SID will reuse the common frame work of LCM captured in section 7.2.1 and 7.3.2 of 38.843 and agreement concluded under WID NR_AIML_air-Core in principle.
+Editor Note: This SID will reuse the common frame work of LCM captured in sections 7.2.1 and 7.3.2 of 38.843 and the agreement concluded under WID NR_AIML_air-Core in principle.
 Anything mobility specific will be captured here.

-6.1.1 Common mobility aspects
+6.1.1 Common aspects

+Editor Note: Specification impacts common to all use cases are captured here

 6.1.2 RRM measurement prediction